Raising peafowl may seem exotic, but can easily be a rewarding hobby. Peafowl is the generic term that covers both male peacocks and female peahens.

 For these birds, you can follow a similar feeding program.
 Because they have unique nuritional requirements compared to other flock species, choose a complete feed formulated just for game birds.

-® Game Bird Flight Conditioner or Purina ® Flock Raiser ®.
+s back to Purina® Game Bird Flight Conditioner or Purina® Flock Raiser®.

 Ready to add peacocks or game birds to your flock?
 Visit or call Pasturas Los Alazanes for more information.